temersonzetina/stock-analysis/README.md

 # Stock Analysis

 ## Overview
 The first purpose of this analysis was to enable the viewer to quickly observe two key indicators of performance for 12 companies that are publicly traded in the US stock market.
 The first indicator was "total volume," which reflected the total number of trade transactions that a given company's stock underwent in one of the two years for which there was data (2017 and 2018).
-The second indicator was "return," which describes a stock's return in a given year.
+The second indicator was "return," which describes a stock's percentage increase or decrease in value over a given year.

 The second purpose of this analysis was to refactor code that, though functional, included a nested loop that made the run-time needlessly lengthy.